 We have this urge to protect our children from all things harmful out there.
 If it were up to us we would keep them in a sterilized plastic bubble and still wrap them in bubble wrap.
 However, this is not the best thing for their health and sanity too.
 Squeaky clean doesn’t mean that you or you’re children are going to be healthier.

 In 2002, the National Institutes of Health released a study that found children under a year old who were exposed to a cat were less likely to develop allergies—and not just pet allergies.
-According to Marshall Plaut, M.D., chief of the allergic mechanisms section at the National Institute of Allergy and Infectious Diseases, “high pet exposure early in life appears to protect against not only pet allergy but also other types of common allergies, such as allergy to dust mites, ragweed, and grass.”
+According to Marshall Plaut, M.D., chief of the allergic mechanisms section at the National Institute of Allergy and Infectious Diseases, “high pet exposure early in life appears to protect against not only pet allergy but also other types of common allergies, such as an allergy to dust mites, ragweed, and grass.”

 This might be enough to let you cut that umbilical cord with your child when it comes to protecting them from your fur babies.

-8. Fulfills Your Need for Affection
+8. Fulfils Your Need for Affection

 All human beings share this extreme fear of being lonely or dying alone.
 This is one thing that is said to be the leading cause of stress and depression especially among this digital age where physical contact and in-person affection is a luxury.
-Having a pet in your life fulfills this gap and your inherent need for affection.
+Having a pet in your life fulfils this gap and your inherent need for affection.
 You have a very dependant fluff ball waiting for you at home; waiting to jump at you with joy as soon as you enter your home.
-This wonderful feeling of shared affection is enough to lift your mood ten fold!
+This wonderful feeling of shared affection is enough to lift your mood tenfold!

 9. Longer Life Span

 Let’s take a look at all the benefits that your cats have on your health from reduced stress and blood pressure to improved mood and immune system.
 When you sum them all up it is a given that you are bound to lead a happier, healthier life.
-Purrhaps its time to improve your health by getting a wonderful furry friend!
+Perhaps its time to improve your health by getting a wonderful furry friend!
 And if the only thing putting you off is taking care of your cat, then Cat Evolution can provide some easy-care options, to make having a cat possible at any age.

 10. Even Cat Videos Boost Your Mood